pagopa/developer-portal/apps/chatbot/README.md

 ## Test

-Run the tests for the chatbot and the APIs running:
+In order to test the chatbot and its APIs, run:

     pytest

+For more details, read [TESTBOOK.md](https://github.com/pagopa/developer-portal/blob/main/apps/chatbot/TESTBOOK.md).

 ## Docker